Webstrates/Webstrates/README.md

 var myIframe = document.createElement("iframe");
 myIframe.src = "/some_webstrate";
 myIframe.webstrate.on("transcluded", function(webstrateId, clientId) {
   // The webstrate client in the iframe has now finished loading.
 });
+document.body.appendChild(myIframe);
 ```

 ### Events on text nodes